 - By the way, 2.75 ounces of chicken breast: Cal.
 69; cal fr fat .68g; sat fat 0 (there is some, but the amount is miniscule); trans fat 0; chol 41mg; sod 171mg; tot carb 0; sug 0; prot 15g.
 When you serve nuggets, it might be a fair assumption that the breading actually displaces protein.
 (Check the cholesterol levels and you’ll see why I question Tyson’s values)

-If you make something like Bobby Flay’s Oven Fried Chicken, which is super simple and easy, your nutitrional values look something like this for a 2.75 ounce serving:
+If you make something like Almost Bobby’s Oven Fried Chicken, which is super simple and easy, your nutritional values look something like this for a 2.75 ounce serving:

 - Calories: 142; carbs 4; fat 5.95g; chol 50mg; sod 183mg, prot 17.41;.
 No trans fat other than the miniscule amount of naturally occurring trans fat in the chicken.